biothings/x-bte-extension-docs/docs/source/x-bte-kgs-operation.rst

                                       t element of the inputs.

-requestBody           x-smartapi-request\  An object representing the\
+requestBody           x-bte-request\  An object representing the\
                       Body             request body.
 If a parame\
                                       ter corresponds to one of \
                                       the inputs, should use the\